 George is a retired North Medford High School biology teacher and BCWEP founding member.
 George works with the BCWEP Coordinator to track and approve all grant spending.
 He has developed water quality training sessions for local educators, ongoing watershed enhancement projects, and has monitored stream conditions for 10 years.
 He participates in the Bear Creek Water Quality Education Project and Bear Creek Stewardship Project.

-Clayton is a 5th grade teacher at Griffin Creek Elementary School in Medford, Oregon, and is a founding member of BCWEP, where he has been actively involved for 15 years.
+Clayton is a retired 5th grade teacher at Griffin Creek Elementary School in Medford, Oregon, and is a founding member of BCWEP, where he has been actively involved for 15 years.
 He participates in the Bear Creek Water Quality Education Project and the Bear Creek Stewardship Project.
-He is currently leading a series of workshops for local teachers titled: “Last Teacher in the Woods,” providing 14 local teachers with environmental education background, skills and knowledge.
+He led a series of workshops for local teachers titled: “Last Teacher in the Woods,” providing 14 local teachers with environmental education background, skills and knowledge.
 Clayton was a 2006 PAEMST Science Teacher of the Year finalist.

 Medford Water Commission: The Medford Water Commission operates and maintains the water system that delivers high-quality drinking water to over 90,000 Rogue Valley residents.
 The Commission is an autonomous agency of the City of Medford, Oregon, established through a change in the City's Charter in 1922.
 Big Butte Springs is the Water Commission's primary water source, with the Rogue River used as a supplement during the summer months.